openfaas/docs/docs/openfaas-pro/jetstream.md

 In JetStream ("js" for short), there are new terms that will help us all in running and debugging the product.

 1. A JetStream Server is the original NATS Core project, running in "jetstream mode"
-2. A Stream is a set of messages, and works in a similar way to Kafka
+2. A Stream is a message store it is used in OpenFaaS to queue async invocation messages.
-3. A Consumer is a group that various Subscribers can join to read messages and keep track of where they left off
+3. A Consumer is a stateful view of a stream when clients consume messages from a stream the consumer keeps track of which messages were delivered and acknowledged.
-5. A Subscriber is what the queue-worker creates, if the max_inflight is set to 25, the queue-worker will create 25 subscribers
+5. A Subscriber is what the queue-worker creates to start pulling messages from the stream.
+If the max_inflight is set to 25, the queue-worker will pull a maximum of 25 messages at a time.

 > You can learn more about JetStream here: [Docs for JetStream](https://docs.nats.io/nats-concepts/jetstream)